AkumaVenom/Desktop-Pal-App-Win64/README.md

 ===========================================================

-The GGUF LLM model can be replaced in the packaged build of the app to one that you want to use but a 32k context length model will most likely be required, change the file name of your selected GGUF model to what the current model file name is and it should work as long as its .GGUF file format and 32k context length.
+The GGUF LLM model can be replaced in the packaged build of the app to one that you want to use but a 32k context length model will most likely be required for any app versions passed v0.0.13.0a, change the file name of your selected GGUF model to what the current model file name is and it should work as long as its .GGUF file format and 32k context length.

+Versions 0.0.14.0+ uses 32K context length.

+Version v0.0.13.0a uses 8K context length.

 100% offline, NO internet needed to run it, it is completely local only.
 The A.I's Feature TTS Voices and Speech recognition en-us, everything running 100% offline on your PC with privacy!

-work in progress that is currently in the early alpha stage at the moment.

 ===========================================================